- Inform me

 Common after a mastectomy, this treatment uses radiation to destroy cancer cells.
 Radiation therapy can be used to kill any cancer cells remaining after surgery, to reduce tumour size before surgery (neoadjuvant) or to relieve pain in cases of metastatic cancer.
 It can reduce the risk of recurrence by 50%.

-When administering radiation therapy, the radiologist protects the healthy cells around the tumour as much as possible, but some cells may be damaged and this can cause side effects, such as:
+When administering the treatment, the radiologist protects the healthy cells around the tumour as much as possible, but some cells may be damaged and this can cause side effects, such as:

 ● Changes in breast size and shape